php-censor/php-censor/docs/en/environments.md

 When you build a environment, additional branches merged into base branch.

-For example, it can be useful when yoy dealy merging into master or test some branches at once.
+For example, it can be useful when you delay merging into master or test some branches at once.
 Or deploy.

 Config example and explanation
 ------------------------------